What We Believe

 We commit, therefore, by the aid of the Holy Spirit, to walk together in Christian love; to strive for the advancement of this church in knowledge and holiness; to sustain its worship, ordinances, discipline, and doctrines; to contribute cheerfully and regularly to the support of the ministry, the relief of the poor, and the spread of the gospel through all nations.

-We further submit that when we leave from this place, we will as soon as possible unite with some other church, where we can carry out the spirit of this covenant and the principles of God’s Word.
+We further submit that if God moves us from this fellowship, we will as soon as possible unite with some other church, where we can carry out the spirit of this covenant and the principles of God’s Word.